orblivion/ntfy/.sandstorm/README.md

 * [Protected topics](#locking-down-topics) (via auth headers)
 * Possibly some apps/services, depending on how they choose to communicate with ntfy (Crossing our fingers that it's not very many, and that the ones that do will not stop working).
+* *Per-visitor* rate limiting.
+(Each grain is for one user, so that's still a *per-user* rate limit, and we can adjust the limit.)

 We want to keep it simple for Sandstorm.
 Also these things require additional effort to implement in Sandstorm: